vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **Atra mātā amātā bhavati pitā apitā bhavati stēnō astēnō bhavati bhrūṇahā abhrūṇahā bhavati ananvāgataṁ puṇyēna ananvāgataṁ pāpēna tīrṇō hi tadā sarvān-śōkān-hr̥dayasya bhavati.**

 Aatra māta amāta bhavati.
 What are you here in jagṛt?
 You are burdened with your motherhood.
 Oh, this child doesn’t eat.
 This child overeats.
 He is indifferent to studies.
-He is a bookworm**.**Whereas in nidrā, she is rid of the motherly cares.
+He is a bookworm.Whereas in nidrā, she is rid of the motherly cares.

 Pitā apitā bhavati.
 The father has come out of his responsibilities, rid of his fatherly responsibilities, fatherly cares, and fatherly duties.